-And last but not least, accident investigation can show the lack of knowledge on the initiating causes, sequence of events in an accident scenario and convenient preventive and protective measures.
+And last but not least, accident investigation can show the lack of knowledge on the initiation causes, sequence of events in an accident scenario and convenient preventive and protective measures.

-Bearing in mind these various objectives, an enquiry was set up among these possible end-users for understanding the strengths and weaknesses of existing databases (Keller, (1994)).
+Bearing in mind these various objectives, an enquiry was set up among these possible endusers for understanding the strengths and weaknesses of existing databases (Keller - 1994).
 During this investigation, 93 questionnaires originating from twelve countries and valid for further analysis were returned.
-One fourth of the total was sent back respectively by governmental organisations and by consultants and one third by industrial firms.
-The three most commonly used databases were ARIA, FACTS and MHIDAS (40% of th answers).
-In this enquiry, 83, either dedicated in house or generic, different databases were mentioned.

-This analysis allowed a better understanding of the main use of the generic databases and was the input for further work in AA group.
+One fourth of the total were sent back respectively by governmental organisations and by consultants and one third by industrial firms.
+The three most commonly used databases were ARIA, FACTS and MHIDAS (40 % of the answers).
+In this enquiry, 83 different databases either dedicated in house or generic, were mentioned.
+This analysis allowed a better understanding of the main use of the generic databases and was the input for further work in "AA" group.
 The particular aims and the important features to be found in a given database are summarised in tables 1 and 2 in which the percentage of answers from responders are given.